-Not surprisingly, the severely underfunded nursing home that felt the effects of this loss of funding, Braemoor Health Center in Brockton, MA, suffered 3 1/2 times the number of health and safety complaints as the state average.
-Lipschutz’s company, Synergy, is responsible for some 1,200 residents in Massachusetts and spent 20 percent less on residents than the state average for elderly care facilities.
-Poor management and a lack of funds on the part of the Lipschutz father-and-son duo have caused residents receive care so poor that it should qualify as abuse.
+Not surprisingly, the severely underfunded nursing home that felt the effects of this loss of funding, Braemoor Health Center in Brockton, MA (less than 30 minutes from Boston), suffered 3 1/2 times the number of health and safety complaints as the state average.
+Lipschutz's company, Synergy, is responsible for some 1,200 residents in Massachusetts and spent 20 percent less on residents than the state average for elderly care facilities.
+Poor management and a lack of funds on the part of the Lipschutz father-and-son duo have caused residents to receive care so poor that it should qualify as abuse.
 In some cases, this lack of care has led to death.

 Underfunded Nursing Home Kills Resident as Complaints Pile up